-Questions and Answers on the Adoption of European Sustainability Reporting Standards companies should monitor the process as the Member States transpose the CSRD into national law to ensure that process does not impact the available exemptions.
+Questions and Answers on the Adoption of European Sustainability Reporting Standards 31 July 2023

+Given differences in the scope of the information required for standalone reporting or for preparation of a consolidated report, we recommend companies carefully assess the required level of effort before pursuing these exemption possibilities.
+In addition, companies should monitor the process as the Member States transpose the CSRD into national law to ensure that process does not impact the available exemptions.
 Even if a reporting exemption is used, the EU subsidiary would still need to maintain a list of and monitor its reporting obligations.
-The scoping requirements and related exemptions are complex and may give rise to more questions, including the following:
+The scoping requirements and related exemptions are complex and may give rise to more questions, including the following.